MicrosoftDocs/defender-docs/defender-xdr/autoad-results.md

 Attack disruption uses the remediation action capability of Microsoft Defender for Identity to disable accounts.
 Defender for Identity uses the LocalSystem account of the domain controller by default for all remediation actions.

-The following query looks for account disable events performed by a domain controller and returns accounts that were disabled by automatic attack disruption by manually triggering account disable in Microsoft Defender XDR:
+The following query looks for events where a domain controller disabled user accounts.
+This query also returns user accounts disabled by automatic attack disruption by triggering account disable in Microsoft Defender XDR manually:

 ```Kusto
 let AllDomainControllers =